22 Things to Do in Yangshuo

 Also known as the “LongSheng,” the LongJi Rice Terraces were built by farmers almost 650 years ago.
-This vast area of rolling mountains are completely carved out into terraces that are divided in layers of water and rice shoots.
+This vast area of rolling mountains is completely carved out into terraces that are divided into layers of water and rice shoots.
 Many say it’s the most beautiful sight in Yangshuo.

 The farming villages in this area have retained much traditional culture and are welcoming to foreigners.